daphne-eu/daphne/doc/Deploy.md

 ```
 Usage: deploy-distributed-on-slurm.sh <options> <command>

-Start the DAPHNE distributed deployment on remote machines using SLURM.
+Start the DAPHNE distributed deployment on remote machines using Slurm.

 These are the options (short and long formats available):
   -h, --help              Print this help message and exit.